Academic IELTS Writing task 1 Sample 1 - Male and female workers in 1975 and 1995 in several employment sectors of the republic of Freedonia

 The graphs give us a brief idea about the various changes that has taken place in 6 different employment sectors in Freedonia based on the population of both male and female sexes from 1975 to 1995.
 Though there isn't a major increase in the overall number of employees, some of the individual sectors showed a notable increase in its work population.

 The defence sector had the least number of men and women and even though there was a slight variation in the number of women the number of men in this sector remained the same in both the years.
-Manufacturing at 600 above men, 250 women and public sector apart from defence at 800 above men and 600 above women had no significant changes in both the years whatsoever.
+Manufacturing at 600 above men, 250 women and public sector apart from defence at 800 above men and 600 above women in a thousand workers had no significant changes in both the years whatsoever.
 Most changes had been in the communication, finance and wholesale sectors with a large increase in the number of people from 1975 to 1995 speaks out in the volume of the interest of the general public towards these sectors.
 Communication and wholesale sector had seen a huge hike in the number of women even overtaking men in the process.

 On these grounds, I conclude by saying the prominence of women in employment sectors in Freedonia is evident when we compare the graph of 1995 and 1975.